act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 ## Expectation

-Each target element is either the row header or the column header for data cells that is not empty (""), within the same `table`.
+Each target element is either the row header or the column header for data cells that are not empty (""), within the same `table`.

 ## Assumptions